nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 # The Problem

+## Motivation and Vision
 A core idea of NebulaStream is that it supports millions of sources.
-Therefore, supporting a large number of heterogeneous data sources and sinks and making it easy to add new ones is vital to the usability of NebulaStream.
+Therefore, supporting a large number of heterogeneous data sources and sinks and making it easy to add new ones is vital to the usability of NebulaStream.\
 A good example for a system that supports a large number of data sources and makes adding new ones easy is [Telegraf](https://github.com/influxdata/telegraf).

-The specific problems are the following:
+Telegraf utilizes a modular setup with *inputs* (sources), *processors* (operators), *aggregators* (aggregations), and *outputs* (sinks).
+The modular design facilitates adding a new input/processor/aggregator/sink.
+As a result, the Telegraf community (including the core developers) created 300+ plugins.
+Telegraf shows us that different users require different plugins (including data sources) and that users are willing to add these plugins, if the system facilitates it.

+## Problems with NebulaStream
+Currently, NebulaStream does not support the above [vision](#motivation-and-vision) because of the following problems:
+- P1: the implementation of sources and sinks is unnecessarily complex
-- P1: the implementation of data sources are scattered across an enormous number of classes
+  - the implementation of sources and sinks grew over time, was never refactored and is scattered across an enormous number of classes
     - LogicalSource and PhysicalSource
+      - `nes-catalogs/include/Catalogs/Source/LogicalSource.hpp`
+      - `nes-catalogs/include/Catalogs/Source/SourceCatalog.hpp`
     - SourceLogicalOperator (that shares a directory with LogicalSourceDescriptor)
+      - `nes-operators/include/Operators/LogicalOperators/Sources/SourceLogicalOperator.hpp`
+      - `nes-operators/include/Operators/LogicalOperators/Sources/LogicalSourceDescriptor.hpp`
-  - source/sink implementations (inherit from DataSource/SinkMedium)
+    - source/sink implementations (inherit from DataSource, SinkMedium, Reconfigurable, DataEmitter, RuntimeEventListener)
+      - `nes-runtime/include/Sources/MQTTSource.hpp`
+      - ... (source implementations, think 200+ sources)
+      - `nes-runtime/include/Sinks/Mediums/MQTTSink.hpp`
+      - ... (sink implementations, think 200+ sources)
+      - `nes-runtime/include/Sources/DataSource.hpp`
+      - `nes-runtime/include/Sinks/Mediums/SinkMedium.hpp`
+      - `nes-runtime/include/Runtime/Reconfigurable.hpp`
+      - `nes-runtime/include/Runtime/Execution/DataEmitter.hpp`
+      - `nes-runtime/include/Runtime/RuntimeEventListener.hpp`
-  - descriptors for every single source and sink (inherit from SourceDescriptor/SinkDescriptor) (think 200+ sources/sinks)
+    - descriptors for every single source and sink (inherit from SourceDescriptor/SinkDescriptor)
+      - `nes-operators/include/Operators/LogicalOperators/Sources/MQTTSourceDescriptor.hpp`
+      - ... (source descriptors, think 200+ sources)
+      - `nes-operators/include/Operators/LogicalOperators/Sinks/MQTTSinkDescriptor.hpp`
+      - ... (sink descriptors, think 200+ sources)
-  - types for every single source (inherit from PhysicalSourceType) (think 200+ sources)
+    - types for every single source (inherit from PhysicalSourceType)
+      - `nes-configurations/include/Configurations/Worker/PhysicalSourceTypes/MQTTSourceType.hpp`
+      - ... (source types, think 200+ sources)
     - a file with ~2000 lines that handles serialization of operators, including sources and sinks
+      - `nes-operators/src/Operators/Serialization/OperatorSerializationUtil.cpp`
     - proto files for sources and sinks
+      - `grpc/SerializableOperator.proto`
-  - many places where sources and sinks are lowered (LowerToExecutableQueryPlan, ConvertLogicalToPhysicalSource, ConvertLogicalToPhysicalSink, DefaultPhysicalOperatorProvider, DefaultPhysicalOperatorProvider)
+    - many places where sources and sinks are lowered
+      - `nes-execution/include/QueryCompiler/Phases/Translations/LowerToExecutableQueryPlanPhase.hpp`
+      - `nes-runtime/include/Runtime/Execution/ExecutableQueryPlan.hpp`
+      - `nes-execution/include/QueryCompiler/Phases/Translations/ConvertLogicalToPhysicalSource.hpp`
+      - `nes-execution/include/QueryCompiler/Phases/Translations/ConvertLogicalToPhysicalSink.hpp`
+      - `nes-execution/include/QueryCompiler/Phases/Translations/DefaultPhysicalOperatorProvider.hpp`
+      - ...
-  - different factories (DefaultDataSourceProvider, DataSinkProvider, PhysicalOperatorProvider, LogicalSourceTypeFactory, LogicalOperatorFactory, PhysicalSourceTypeFactory)
+    - different factories
+      - `nes-execution/include/QueryCompiler/Phases/Translations/DefaultDataSourceProvider.hpp`
+      - `nes-execution/include/QueryCompiler/Phases/Translations/DataSinkProvider.hpp`
+      - `nes-execution/include/QueryCompiler/Phases/Translations/PhysicalOperatorProvider.hpp`
+      - `nes-configurations/include/Configurations/Coordinator/LogicalSourceTypeFactory.hpp`
+      - `nes-operators/include/Operators/LogicalOperators/LogicalOperatorFactory.hpp`
+      - `nes-configurations/include/Configurations/Worker/PhysicalSourceTypeFactory.hpp`
+      - ...
-  - additional implementations for plugins (DataSourcePlugin, DataSinkPlugin, PhysicalSourceFactoryPlugin, SourceDescriptorPlugin, ..)
+    - additional implementations for semi-supported plugins
+      - `nes-runtime/include/Sources/DataSourcePlugin.hpp`
+      - `nes-runtime/include/Sinks/DataSinkPlugin.hpp`
+      - `nes-configurations/include/Configurations/Worker/PhysicalSourceFactoryPlugin.hpp`
+      - `nes-operators/include/Operators/LogicalOperators/Sources/SourceDescriptorPlugin.hpp`
+      - ...
-- P2: The DataSource interface forces all sources to use the TestTupleBuffer and it mixes reading data from sources and starting and stopping queries in a single class
+- P2: The DataSource interface forces all sources to use the TestTupleBuffer and it mixes reading data from sources, formatting/parsing sources, and starting and stopping queries in a single class
   - DataSource provides the allocateBuffer() function which returns a TestTupleBuffer
     - as a result, all sources use the TestTupleBuffer
-- P3: adding a single source and sink requires changing/touching 20+ files
+- P3: adding a single source and sink requires changing/touching 20+ files (partially a result of P1)
-- P4: the process of setting up a source and a sink and querying requires defining logical sources in the coordinator config, physical sources in the worker config, using the correct logical source name in a query and defining a physical sink descriptor in the same query
+- P4: setting up sources and sinks for querying is complex
+  -  define logical sources in the coordinator YAML config
+  -  define a physical source in the worker YAML config
+  -  use the correct logical source name (string) in an analytical query
+  -  *define* a physical sink descriptor in the same (analytical) query
-Todo: adapt P5, make more concrete
-- P5: the process of going from a logical source name in a query to an implementation for that source is unnecessarily complex
-- P6: the process of specifying a sink is different from the process of specifying a source and it mixes data query language (DQL) and data definition language (DDL) syntax in our queries
+- P5: the process of specifying a sink is different from the process of specifying a source and it mixes data query language (DQL) and data definition language (DDL) syntax in our queries (see last bullet point in P4)
-Todo: adapt P7, make more concrete
-- P7: the process of going from a physical source definition in a query to an implementation for that sink is unnecessarily complex

 # Goals